raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

-# Appendix: Monsters and Treasure
+# Apêndice A: Monstros e Tesouros

 This appendix contains a small sample of monsters and treasure in an abbreviated format.